 Considering the example for a following graph:

-The path matrix between AA and DD is:
+The path matrix between and is:

 Following are the different sections in which a graph can be sub-divided into: